Pronouns in English Grammar: Types, Examples, and Rules

 Possessive Pronouns and Adjectives

 Some possessive pronouns act as adjectives to modify a noun in a sentence.
-They do not replace the noun; they just modify it.
+They do not replace the noun; they only modify it.
 They are called possessive adjectives.
 Possessive adjectives are my, his, her, your, its, our, and their.

 Personal PronounPossessive AdjectivePossessive Pronoun